Azure Virtual Desktop (AVD)

-The Windows Virtual Desktop Service (WVD) gives secure access, for students, to popular University software and your files whilst you are away from campus.
+The Azure Virtual Desktop Service (AVD) gives secure access, for students, to popular University software and your files whilst you are away from campus.

 You can connect from anywhere, using most devices, including your PC, laptop, tablet or Chromebook.
 You will need a browser and an internet connection.